 In order to move forward with development and share his game with others, Todd used a very crude knowledge of Photoshop to make minimalistic black and white cards.
-These were designated between types by using different shapes and designs.
+These were designated between Card Types by using different shapes and designs.
 They were not only more legible, they were also shrunk down so as to fit in standard CCG card sleeves.

 With another month of development and a playable game.
 Todd put everything away to return to his novel, hoping to finish it and devote more time to Spell Saga.

 Gen Con Era (May 2011 - August 2011)

-With a finished deck of 100 cards, Todd began to teach himself how to Photoshop the new game as best he could.
+With a finished deck of 125 cards, Todd began to teach himself how to Photoshop the new game as best he could.

-See: Spell Saga ~ Version 3.0 ~
+Spell Saga ~ Version 3.0 ~

-After a month straight of work, Todd drove an hour into the country to have Sakroka play the game on his dining room table.
-Within just a few minutes it was apparent to both of them the game Todd had spent the last month feverishly fine-tuning was not good.
-Todd drove home to nurse a beer and called Sakroka who had continued playing the game in his absence.
-The prognosis was not good.
-The game was clever, but it wasn't fun.
-And with only two months left until the all important meeting, Todd was nearly back to square one.
+After a month of work, Todd drove an hour into the country to have Sakroka play the game on his dining room table.
+Within just a few minutes it was apparent the game was not good.
+Todd drove home to nurse a beer and called Sakroka, who had continued playing the game in his absence.
+The prognosis was not good: Spell Saga was clever, but it wasn't fun.
+And with only two months left until Gen Con, Todd was back to square one.

 The rest of the game's story was created from the cobbled notes and ideas Todd had kept through the last two years.
 Deck Two was based on just a page or so of notes. whereas Deck Three, intended to be a massive dungeon crawl filled with too many possibilities for adventure, was built from random scribbles on torn paper and keeping track of ideas made on the fly while Photoshopping the cards for it.